tabulate/tabulate/CONTRIBUTING.md

 Tabulate follows the Semantic Versioning guidelines: http://semver.org/

-The version number is hard-coded at two places in `tabulate.php`.
+The version number is hard-coded at two places in `tabulate.php` and two in `docs/conf.py`.
 It would also be in `README.md` but as trunk is stable there's no need to specify a stable tag.

 The versions of WordPress that we test against are hard-coded in `README.md` and the Travis build file `.travis.yml`.